 When the time you spend maintaining the tool exceeds the time you spend getting results out if it, bin it.

-That’s exactly when tools stop working: stop them now before they stop you from working.
+That’s exactly when tools stop working: stop them now before they prevent you from working.

-As for paying for tools, there are great tools out there that are compleely free.
-A lot of the tools I use are free, but the truth is that some free tools aren’t as good as paid tools.
-Quality doesn’t always come with a price, but don’t let a price deter you from using a tool.
+As for paying for tools, there are great tools out there that are entirely free.
+A lot of the tools I use are free, but the truth is that some free tools aren’t as useful as paid tools.
+Quality doesn’t always come with a price, but don’t let a cost deter you from using a tool.
 (If you’re in doubt, always go for a trial, and if you get value – real value – out of your trial, then consider paying for it.)